We prepare 1040 (individual) returns. (1040A and 1040EZ forms are no longer offered by the IRS.)

 - Free electronic filing for faster refunds!

-- Optional direct deposit for even faster refunds!
+- Free direct deposit for even faster refunds!

 The amount of any additional fees depends on the amount of work that needs to be done, and is determined on a case-by-case basis.
 Click here for a list of these additional items

 These are charged based on the amount of time required.
 Charges are determined on a case-by-case basis.